 Designing a user-friendly e-commerce category navigation requires solid information architecture, systematic labeling and hierarchy, and curated intermediary category pages — and that’s just the beginning.

-Our Homepage & Category benchmark contains 10,900+ Homepage and Category UX elements that have been manually reviewed and scored by Baymard’s team of UX researchers, with an additional 3,100 best practice and worst practice examples from the 60 top-grossing e-commerce sites in the US and Europe (performance verified).
+Our Homepage & Category e-commerce benchmark contains 10,900+ Homepage and Category UX elements that have been manually reviewed and scored by Baymard’s team of UX researchers, with an additional 3,100 best practice and worst practice examples from the 73+ top-grossing e-commerce sites in the US and Europe (performance verified).

-In this article, we’ll analyze a portion of the UX research dataset to provide you with:
+In this article, we’ll show you a portion of our large-scale Baymard Premium UX research dataset to provide you with:

-The “Category Navigation” UX performance for the average top-grossing US and European e-commerce site is acceptable, made up of 14% decent, 38% acceptable, and 34% mediocre performances.
+The “Category Navigation” UX performance for the average top-grossing US and European e-commerce site is decent, made up of 14% good, 38% decent, and 34% mediocre performances.
 There are no sites that perform either exceptionally well and few that perform exceptionally poorly here, making for a much more narrow spread compared to other themes.
 This also means that there are the fewest examples on either end of either massive performance issues or “State of the Art” implementations.

 Below we’ll discuss the UX performance and show 13 general navigation pitfalls, each with best practice examples from our large-scale testing.
 The article is divided into these 3 themes:

-Note that this is an analysis of the average performance across 60 top-grossing US and European e-commerce sites.
+Note that this is an analysis of the average E-Commerce UX performance across 73 top-grossing US and European sites.
 When analyzing a specific site there are nearly always a handful of critical UX issues that are site specific.
 This is the case even when we conduct UX audits for Fortune 500 companies.

 When it comes to the “Category Taxonomy” the average e-commerce site runs into significant issues, with 50% of sites performing mediocre or poorly — reversing positive trends observed in 2018 when only 6% of benchmarked sites had an overall poorly performing category taxonomy.